 \textbf{Learning Concept Maps:} The input to our system is {\em the set of propositional concepts the user associates with the task}.
 For Montezuma, this could involve concepts like {\em agent being on a ladder, holding onto the key, being next to the skull}.
 Each concept corresponds to a propositional fact that the user associates with the task's states and believes their presence or absence in a state could influence the dynamics and the cost function.
-Note that this exact assumption is made by most works in XAI that tries to generate post hoc symbolic explanations, including \cite{tcav}.
 We can collect such concepts from subject matter experts as by \cite{cai2019human}, or one could just let the user interact with or observe the agent and then provide a possible set of concepts.
 We used the latter approach to collect the propositions for our evaluation of the Sokoban domains (Section \ref{eval} and \ref{concept_collection}).
 Each concept corresponds to a binary classifier, which detects whether the proposition is present or absent in a given internal state (thus allowing us to convert the atomic states into a factored representation).
-The use of classifiers to convert non-symbolic representation to symbolic ones have precedence not only in XAI (cf. \citep{tcav,hayes2017improving}) but also in works that have looked at learning high-level representations for continuous state-space problems (cf. \citep{konidaris2018skills}).
 Let $\mathbb{C}$ be the set of classifiers corresponding to the high-level concepts.
 For state $s \in S$, we will overload the notation $\mathbb{C}$ and specify the concepts that are true as $\mathbb{C}(s)$, i.e., $\mathbb{C}(s) = \{ c_i | c_i \in \mathbb{C} \wedge c_i(s) = 1\}$ (where $c_i$ is the classifier corresponding to the $i^{th}$ concept and we overload the notation to also stand for the label of the $i^{th}$ concept).
-The training set for such concept classifiers could come from the user (where they provide a set of positive and negative examples per concept) and maybe learned either over the model states or the internal representations used by the agent decision-making (for example activations of intermediate neural network layers).
+The training set for such concept classifiers could come from the user (where they provide a set of positive and negative examples per concept).
+Classifiers can be then learned over the model states or the internal representations used by the agent decision-making (for example activations of intermediate neural network layers).